UTD-FAST-Lab/Sugarlyzer/README.md

 # Extending with New Tools

+Extending Sugarlyzer with new analysis tools is straightforward.
 To extend Sugarlyzer with new tools, the following steps must be performed.
 1. Add a new dockerfile to `resources/tools/<tool_name>/Dockerfile`.
 This Dockerfile *must* 1) Inherit from the sugarlyzer/base:latest image, which contains Sugarlyzer and its dependencies, and 2) install the tool so it can be invoked from the command line. *Please note that the tool name that is exposed to the user via the command line and the name of the tool as passed to AbstractTool is the exact same as whatever this folder is named.*
 2. Add a new class to `src/sugarlyzer/analyses` that inherits from AbstractTool.
 The only method that must be implemented is `analyze`, which takes as input a path to a code file and returns an iterable of result files, containing the analysis results.
 Also, update `src/sugarlyzer/analyses/AnalysisToolFactory` to correctly return an instance of your tool given its name.
 3. Add a new reader to `src/sugarlyzer/readers` that inherits from AbstractReader.
 The only function that must be implemented is `read_output`, which takes as input a report file as produced by the runner implemented in step 2. and returns Alarm objects.*